British Rail Class 55: British Rail service

-The introduction of the Deltics was a step change in locomotive performance on the East Coast Main Line.
 Once the entire fleet was delivered into service in 1962, the timetable was accelerated, with the journey time from London to Edinburgh cut by one hour, from seven hours to six; this was enabled by the Deltics' ability to accelerate rapidly and maintain high speed with a heavy train over long distances.
 This matched the timing of the pre-war A4-hauled Coronation service, but was achieved without priority over other traffic unlike the earlier LNER train; it was also now the timing of normal standard fare expresses throughout the day, and not just a once-a-day premium fare express.